 This typically allows you to access any extra repayments you have made.
 Knowing you have access to funds can provide peace of mind.
 Be aware lenders may charge a redraw fee and have a minimum redraw amount.
 There might also be other restrictions on when funds can be redrawn.

-You may be able to take a complete break from repayments, or make reduced repayments, for an agreed period of time.
-This can be useful for travel, maternity leave or a career change.
+You may be able to take a complete break from repayments, or make reduced repayments, for an agreed period.
+This can be useful for travel, maternity leave, or a career change.

 This combines a home loan with a cheque, savings and credit card account.
 You can have your salary paid into it directly and by keeping cash in the account for as long as possible each month you can reduce the interest charges.
 Used with discipline, the all-in-one feature offers both flexibility and interest savings.
 However, interest rates charged for these loans may be higher than for some other product types.